 What are terpenes?

-Some of the cannabis plant's most appealing qualities are the aromas and flavors we experience during the consumption experience.
+Some of the cannabis plant's most appealing qualities are the aromas and flavors experienced during consumption, and for that, you can thank terpenes.
+Whether you smoke cannabis flower, dab concentrates, or vape your favorite strain, terpenes are hard at work delivering tasty citrus, diesel, woody, pine, skunky, coffee, spicy, herbal, or tropical flavors to your palate.
 Many of the most popular cultivars, or strains, are named after their scents and tastes.
-Blueberry is named for its sweet, citrusy blueberry flavor, Sour Diesel for its pungent and intoxicating fuel-like aroma, and Cheese for well, its cheesy taste and smell.
+Blueberry is named for its sweet, citrusy blueberry flavor, Sour Diesel for its pungent and intoxicating fuel-like aroma, and Cheese for, well, its cheesy taste and smell.

-The cannabis plant produces upwards of 200 terpenes, in varying concentrations and combinations, though the amount it could potentially produce is yet unknown.
+The cannabis plant produces upwards of 200 terpenes, in varying concentrations and combinations, though the amount it could potentially produce is unknown.
 This makes terpenes the largest group of known phytochemicals in marijuana.
 The distinct scent of each cannabis cultivar is a result of the unique balance of terpenes produced by that particular plant's breeding.

 Do terpenes get you high?

 There is some speculation that a plant's terpene profile has much to do with the nuances of the effects produced by a strain, far beyond the more common sativa or indica indicators.
 Getting to know the unique combination of marijuana terpenes produced by your favorite cultivars will help you recognize the specific cannabis flowers and concentrates that will be most beneficial to your needs.